tripl3dogdare/MagiStack/README.md

 MagiStack is a stack-based esoteric programming language designed by Connor Scialdone.
 Some example programs can be found along with the documentation.

-Documentation is maintained here: https://esolangs.org/wiki/MagiStack
+Detailed documentation is maintained at https://esolangs.org/wiki/MagiStack as well as simplified documentation in each version of the interpreter.